 How people shop has shifted and now, more than ever, it’s a great time to be an eCommerce store.
-According to BigCommerce.com, 51% of Americans say they prefer doing their shopping online compared to making their purchases in-store, citing convenience, price and, a slew of other factors.
+According to BigCommerce.com, 51% of Americans say they prefer doing their shopping online compared to making their purchases in-store, citing convenience, price, and, a slew of other factors.
 Businesses that sell exclusively online also have their own reasons for remaining without a physical presence; such as less money spent on overhead and staffing.

 But when it comes to IT security and protecting credit card information, they aren’t exempt from upholding similar standards as their brick-and-mortar counterparts.
-The Payment Card Industry Security Standards Council sets compliance standards for online stores around the data businesses keep on hand.
+The Payment Card Industry Security Standards Council sets compliance standards for online stores around the data businesses to keep on hand.

 In order to become PCI-DSS compliant and maintain that status, there are assessments that all businesses need to conduct regularly and pass.

 However, for the remainder of this post, the information will be based on two assumptions: